 Professional society that advocates for LGBTQ professionals

 Vice President & Chief Public Safety Officer

-Achieving a Bachelor of Science in Electrical Engineering in 1984, Ms. Guthrie began her career testing and certifying products.
-Obtaining her Master in Business Administration and completing Yale’s Executive Leadership Program, Barbara facilitated reciprocity agreements contributing to the global trade of certified products.
-She moved to Denmark, serving as Executive Director European Operations, where she planned and executed UL’s expansion in Europe.
-Upon returning to the United States in 2000, Barbara combined her business and engineering skills with the mindset of a dedicated mom to create, design and execute a global youth-safety education program - Safety Smart® in partnership with The Walt Disney Company.
-Safety Smart® has been adopted in over 24 countries, translated into 34 languages and has educated over 650 million kids and adults around the globe.
+Ms. Guthrie received a BS in Electrical Engineering in 1984 and began her career testing and certifying products.
+She obtained her MBA, completed Yale’s Executive Leadership Program and facilitated reciprocity agreements contributing to global trade of certified products.
+She served as Executive Director European Operations, where she executed UL’s expansion in Europe.
+In 2000, Barbara combined her business and engineering skills to create, design, and implement a global youth-safety education program - Safety Smart® - in partnership with The Walt Disney Company.
+It has been adopted in over 24 countries and educated over 650 million kids and adults worldwide.

 UL is a global independent safety science company.

 IEEE Women in Engineering International Past Chair